The benefits of real assets in retirement plans

 For the retirement plan participant, we believe this approach is superior to owning individual real assets funds, as it helps to reduce menu clutter while potentially providing stronger and more consistent results.

+Even with the recent cooling in inflation, we believe, and history suggests, that real assets can provide long-term benefits to retirement allocations.
 In our view, a diversified multi-asset-class approach to real assets not only offers distinct advantages from an investment perspective but is also consistent with the objectives of plan sponsors and participants.
 To summarize:

 • A diversified multi-asset-class strategy effectively addresses the three objectives of diversification, long-term return potential and inflation sensitivity.